Primary Hyperparathyroidism

 Parathyroid glands

 There are four parathyroid glands in our body.
-They are very small, about 1/ 5 of the inch and they are located on or behind the thyroid gland in the neck, or elsewhere around this area: usually two on the top and two on the bottom on each side of the neck.
-Parathyroid glands have sensors which detect amount of calcium in the bloodstream.
+They are very small, about 1/5 of an inch, and located on or behind the thyroid gland in the neck, or elsewhere in this area: usually two on the top and two on the bottom on each side of the neck.
+Parathyroid glands have sensors that detect the amount of calcium in the bloodstream.
 They function normally to regulate calcium and phosphorus levels by secreting parathyroid hormone (PTH).
-PTH regulates the level of calcium in the blood, release of calcium from bone, absorption of calcium in the intestine, and excretion of calcium in the urine.
-When blood calcium levels falls, than parathyroid glands secrete PTH to stimulate calcium re-absorption from the kidneys and release it form the bone.
+PTH regulates the level of calcium in the blood, the release of calcium from bone, the absorption of calcium in the intestine, and the excretion of calcium in the urine.
+When blood calcium levels fall, the parathyroid glands secrete PTH to stimulate calcium reabsorption in the kidneys and to release calcium from bone.

 What is hyperparathyroidism?

 Calcium plays an important role in bone development and in maintaining bone strength.
 Calcium is also important in nerve transmission and muscle contraction.
-Hyperparathyroidism is a disorder of the parathyroid glands, which resulted form hyperfunctioning, or excessive secretion of parathyroid hormone (PTH).
-Primary hyperparathyroidism is a disorder of one (in 85% of the patients) or more than one (in 15% of the patients) parathyroid glands.
-This problem originates in the parathyroid glands in opposite to secondary or tertiary hyperparathyroidism that cause parathyroids to be overactive secondary to such a problem as kidney failure.
+Hyperparathyroidism is a disorder of the parathyroid glands characterized by hyperfunctioning, or excessive secretion, of parathyroid hormone (PTH).
+Primary hyperparathyroidism is a disorder of one (in 85% of the patients) or more than one (in 15% of the patients) parathyroid gland.
+This problem originates in the parathyroid glands, in contrast to secondary or tertiary hyperparathyroidism, which causes the parathyroids to be overactive secondary to conditions such as kidney failure.

 What is primary hyperparathyroidism?

-When parathyroid gland (or glands) becomes hyperfunctional and enlarged, it is ignoring our body needs and secretes too much parathyroid hormone (PTH) into the bloodstreem, causing calcium level to rise.
-Normal feedback mechanism that has to stop PTH overproduction is disrupted and one (or several) of the parathyroid glands loses their calcium sensor ability and starts functioning independently of the body needs.
-This condition of excessive accumulation of the calcium in the blood, called hypercalcemia.
-Primary Hyperparathyroidism is usually the result of parathyroid adenoma, a benign overactive tumor of the parathyroid gland.
-Enlargements of all four glands called hyperplasia.
-In 85 percent of people with primary hyperparathyroidism there is only one adenoma and in 15 % of people may have more than one adenoma or hyperplasia.
+When the parathyroid gland (or glands) becomes hyperfunctional and enlarged, it ignores our body's needs.
+It secretes excess parathyroid hormone (PTH) into the bloodstream, raising calcium levels.
+The normal feedback mechanism that prevents PTH overproduction is disrupted, and one (or several) of the parathyroid glands loses its calcium-sensing ability and starts functioning independently of the body's needs.
+Excessive accumulation of calcium in the blood is called hypercalcemia.
+A parathyroid adenoma, a benign, overactive tumor of the parathyroid gland, usually causes Primary Hyperparathyroidism.
+Enlargements of all four glands are called multiglandular parathyroid disease or hyperplasia.
+In 85 percent of people with primary hyperparathyroidism, there is only one adenoma, and in 15 % of people, there may be more than one adenoma or hyperplasia.
 Rarely, less than 1 % of people may have cancer of the parathyroid gland.

-This excess PTH release into the bloodstream may pole calcium out of the bones and cause osteopenia and then osteoporosis.
-Osteoporosis then may result in bone fractures.
-The levels of calcium may increase in the urine, causing kidney stones.
-PTH also lowers blood phosphorus levels by increasing excretion of phosphorus in the urine.
-Excess of calcium in the blood stream may also result in excessive deposition of the calcium in other part of our body, including vessels.
+This excess PTH release into the bloodstream may pull calcium out of the bones and cause osteopenia and then osteoporosis.
+Osteoporosis may then result in bone fractures.
+Calcium levels may increase in the urine, leading to kidney stones.
+PTH also lowers blood phosphorus levels by increasing urinary phosphorus excretion.
+Excess of calcium in the bloodstream may also result in excessive deposition of calcium in other parts of our body, including vessels.

 The vast majority of primary hyperparathyroidism is idiopathic.
 It means that we do not know the reason for that.
-Sometimes it is link to the exposure to radiation.
-In about 5 percent of cases can be linked to an inherited problem - syndromes.
+Sometimes it is linked to exposure to radiation.
+In about 5 percent of cases, the condition can be linked to an inherited condition—syndrome.
 Familial multiple endocrine neoplasia type 1 (MEN 1) syndrome is a rare, inherited syndrome that affects the parathyroids as well as the pancreas and the pituitary gland.
-Familial multiple endocrine neoplasia type 2 A (MEN 2A) syndrome is also affect thyroid gland (medullary thyroid carcinoma) and adrenal gland (pheochromocytoma).
-It is important to rule out familial hypocalciuric hypercalcemia (FHH) syndrome because this syndrome does not required treatment.
-This is why it is important to be evaluated by specialist (endocrinologist or endocrine surgeon) who is familiar with this syndromes and can determine if further testing needs to be performed.
+Familial multiple endocrine neoplasia type 2 A (MEN 2A) syndrome also affects the thyroid gland (medullary thyroid carcinoma) and the adrenal gland (pheochromocytoma).
+It is important to rule out familial hypocalciuric hypercalcemia (FHH) syndrome because this syndrome does not require treatment.
+This is why it is important to be evaluated by a specialist (an endocrinologist or endocrine surgeon) who is familiar with this syndrome and can determine whether further testing is needed.

 How common is hyperparathyroidism?

-Most commonly patient had no symptoms and she or he was found to have elevated blood calcium level on routine blood test.
+Most commonly, the patient had no symptoms and she or he was found to have an elevated blood calcium level on a routine blood test.

-When symptoms do appear, they are often mild and nonspecific, such as a feeling of weakness, tiredness, fatigue, depression, memory problems, muscle aches and bone pains, constipation, frequent urinations, sleep disturbance, and anxiety.
+When symptoms do appear, they are often mild and nonspecific, such as a feeling of weakness, tiredness, fatigue, depression, memory problems, muscle aches and bone pains, constipation, frequent urination, sleep disturbance, and anxiety.

 With more severe disease, increased calcium excretion in the urine may cause kidney stones.
 The most common complication of primary hyperparathyroidism is kidney stones, with an incidence of 15% to 20%.
 Other renal manifestations of primary hyperparathyroidism include hypercalciuria, which is seen in approximately 40% of affected patients.
-An unexplained reduction in creatinine clearance has also been regarded to be a potential renal complication of primary hyperparathyroidism Increased bone resorption will result in bone fractures in situations that it would not normally happen.
-A person may have a loss of appetite, nausea, vomiting, severe constipation, impaired thinking, memory and confusion.
-In more sever cases disease progress to the point of psychosis that would result in admission to the hospital and in the most extreme cases "hypercalcemic crisis" may develop and patient may become comatose.
-It has been recently reported that up to 30% of patients with Primary Hyperparathyroidism actually have significant symptoms of depression and one third of those 30% are reported to have suicidal ideas.
+An unexplained reduction in creatinine clearance has also been regarded as a potential renal complication of primary hyperparathyroidism.
+Increased bone resorption can lead to fractures in situations where they would not normally occur.
+A person may have a loss of appetite, nausea, vomiting, severe constipation, impaired thinking, memory, and confusion.
+In more severe cases, the disease progresses to the point of psychosis, which would result in admission to the hospital, and in the most extreme cases, "hypercalcemic crisis" may develop, and the patient may become comatose.
+It has been recently reported that up to 30% of patients with Primary Hyperparathyroidism actually have significant symptoms of depression, and one third of those 30% are reported to have suicidal ideas.
 Sleep impairment is prevalent in patients with primary hyperparathyroidism, with a reported incidence of 44 %.

 How to make a diagnosis of primary hyperparathyroidism?

-Hyperparathyroidism is diagnosed by checking blood calcium and PTH levels and findings that both of them are elevated.
-Other diseases can cause high blood calcium levels and have to be ruled out as well, but only hyperparathyroidism it is resulted in the elevated calcium and parathyroid hormone blood levels.
-When the PTH level is not above the upper normal limit, it tends to be in the upper range of normal, but in the setting of hypercalcemia, even such a normal value is not normal.
-Another variant of primary hyperparathyroidism has been described in which the total and ionized serum calcium are consistently normal, but in the PTH level is persistently elevated.
-This called normocalemic primary hyperparathyroidism.
-In order to diagnose normocalcemic primary hyperparathyroidism, all causes for a secondary hyperparathyroid state must be considered and excluded (for example vitamin D insufficiency).
+Hyperparathyroidism is diagnosed by checking blood calcium and PTH levels and finding that both of them are elevated.
+Other diseases can cause elevated calcium levels and have to be ruled out as well, but only hyperparathyroidism results in elevated calcium and parathyroid hormone levels.
+When the PTH level is not above the upper normal limit, it tends to be in the upper range of normal; however, in the setting of hypercalcemia, even a normal value is not normal.
+Another variant of primary hyperparathyroidism has been described in which the total and ionized serum calcium are consistently normal, but the PTH level is persistently elevated.
+This is called normocalcemic primary hyperparathyroidism.
+To diagnose normocalcemic primary hyperparathyroidism, all causes for a secondary hyperparathyroid state must be considered and excluded (for example, vitamin D insufficiency).

 Once the diagnosis is established, other tests may be done to localize the disease, such as one gland versus several glands.

 Because high PTH levels can cause bone loss, a measurement of bone density can help assess bone loss and the risk of fractures.
-Abdominal ultrasound may reveal the presence of kidney stones, a 24-hour urine collection for calcium needs to be performed to rule out familial hypocalciuric hypercalcemia (FHH) and provide information on increased urinary calcium excretion by kidney.
+An abdominal ultrasound may reveal kidney stones.
+A 24-hour urine collection for calcium needs to be performed to rule out familial hypocalciuric hypercalcemia (FHH) and provide information on increased urinary calcium excretion by the kidneys.

 How is primary hyperparathyroidism being treated?

-The newest Guidelines "The Surgical Management of Asymptomatic Primary Hyperparathyroidism: Proceedings of the Fourth International Workshop." indicated that: all patients with Primary Hyperparathyroidism who meet surgical criteria should be referred to an experienced endocrine surgeon to discuss the risks, benefits, and potential complications of surgery.
-Patients who do not meet surgical criteria and in whom there are no medical contraindications to surgery may request a visit with an experienced endocrine surgeon.
+The newest Guidelines, "The Surgical Management of Asymptomatic Primary Hyperparathyroidism: Proceedings of the Fourth and Fifth International Workshop," indicated that all patients with Primary Hyperparathyroidism who meet surgical criteria should be referred to an experienced endocrine surgeon to discuss the risks, benefits, and potential complications of surgery.
+Patients who do not meet surgical criteria and have no medical contraindications to surgery may request a visit with an experienced endocrine surgeon.
 Alternatively, a multidisciplinary endocrine conference with surgeon involvement could be employed to address all relevant issues.
 3) Imaging is not a diagnostic procedure; it is a localization procedure to help the surgeon optimize the operative plan.
 4) The frequency of hereditary forms of Primary Hyperparathyroidism may be underappreciated and needs to be assessed with increased vigilance.
 And 5) surgery is likely to benefit patients due to high cure rates, low complication rates, and the likelihood of reversing skeletal manifestations.

 Past Guidelines for the Management of Asymptomatic Primary Hyperparathyroidism: Summary Statement from the Third International Workshop guided the use of diagnostics and management for this condition in clinical practice.

-The best treatment option for patient with Primary Hyperparathyroidism (those who meets surgical criteria) is minimally invasive parathyroidectomy.
-Your surgeon should have an expertise in parathyroid surgery and perform at least 50 to 100 parathyroidectomies per year to consider of being an expert.
-In order to perform a minimally invasive parathyroid surgery, surgeon will need a good parathyroid localization studies which include Sestamibi scan (and if possible Spect CT Sestamibi, which has much higher sensitivity than a Sestamibi alone) and designated neck/parathyroid ultrasound.
-Inraoperative PTH monitoring is the key to success.
-It helps surgeon to complete surgery for cure with intraoperative conformation of drop in PTH level to the normal ranges and more than 50% drop in PTH level from pre-excision to 10 minutes post-excision consider to be a surgical success (per Miami criteria by Dr Irving).
+The best treatment option for a patient with Primary Hyperparathyroidism (those who meet surgical criteria) is minimally invasive parathyroidectomy.
+Your surgeon should have expertise in parathyroid surgery and perform at least 50 to 100 parathyroidectomies per year to be considered an expert.
+To perform minimally invasive parathyroid surgery, the surgeon will need high-quality parathyroid localization studies, including a Sestamibi scan (and, if possible, Spect CT Sestamibi, which has much higher sensitivity than Sestamibi alone) and a designated neck/parathyroid ultrasound, and a 4D CT scan.
+Intraoperative PTH monitoring is the key to success.
+It helps surgeons achieve surgical cure with intraoperative confirmation of a drop in PTH level to normal ranges; a more than 50% drop in PTH level from pre-excision to 10 minutes post-excision is considered a surgical success (per Miami criteria by Dr. Irving).

-All patients with biochemically confirmed primary hyperparathyroidism who have specific symptoms of their disease, such as kidney stones, fractures, or sever psychosis as the result of "hypercalcemic crisis" should undergo surgical treatment.
-Because surgery is always considered to be definitive therapy in this disease, even in asymptomatic subjects, a decision to elect medical monitoring should follow guidelines regarding severity of the manifestations of disease, and patients should be appropriately monitored.
+All patients with biochemically confirmed primary hyperparathyroidism who have specific symptoms of their disease, such as kidney stones, fractures, or severe psychosis as a result of "hypercalcemic crisis," should undergo surgical treatment.
+Because surgery is always considered the definitive therapy for this disease, even in asymptomatic subjects, a decision to elect medical monitoring should follow guidelines based on the severity of the disease's manifestations, and patients should be appropriately monitored.
 New data on the natural history of asymptomatic primary hyperparathyroidism have favored surgery because bone density does not appear to be indefinitely stable.
-Moreover, up to one third of patients who are monitored long term develop signs of disease progression.
-It has also been demonstrated that bone density increases consistently after parathyroidectomy in association with decreases in bone turnover.
+Moreover, up to one-third of patients who are monitored long-term develop signs of disease progression.
+It has also been demonstrated that bone density increases consistently after parathyroidectomy, accompanied by decreases in bone turnover.

 Guidelines for surgery (which patient needs surgery)